quixio/quix-streams/docs/advanced/producer-consumer-lowlevel.md

 **Example**:

-Creating a `Producer` object via an `Application` instance and start producing messages.
+Creating a `Producer` object using an `Application` instance and start producing messages.

 For a more complete example, you can also read the [Quickstart](../quickstart.md) page.